starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 New to Linux?
 See our [Recommended Distributions](Tips-and-Tricks#recommended-distros) for a list of the distros most compatible with Star Citizen.

 1. Install wine-staging following the instructions for your distro on the [WineHQ website](https://wiki.winehq.org/Category:Distributions).
-2. Install 32bit drivers for your graphics card.
-Steam typically pulls these in, otherwise some guidance is provided on the [Lutris Github](https://github.com/lutris/docs/blob/master/InstallingDrivers.md).
+2. Install [32 bit drivers](Troubleshooting#-32bit-drivers) for your graphics card.
-3. Install Lutris **v0.5.11** or newer: https://lutris.net/downloads/ and launch it once before installing Star Citizen to trigger its automatic winetricks dependency download.
+3. Install [Lutris **v0.5.11**](https://lutris.net/downloads/) or newer and launch it once before installing Star Citizen to trigger its automatic winetricks dependency download.
 4. In Lutris' `Preferences->Global options`, `Prefer system libraries` may have to be toggled to either `Off` or `On` depending on your system.
 Start with `Off`.
 If you get library version errors during installation, try `On`.
 After installation is successful, this may be reset and configured on a per-game basis if desired.

 ## Installation Steps